manas95826/Sentiment-Analysis-BERT-Gradio/README.md

 Contributions are welcome!
 If you find any issues or have ideas to enhance the project, feel free to submit a pull request.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the MIT License - see the LICENSE file for details.